Blogs

 The goal is to realistically replicate trading activities.
 Apply your strategy in different market scenarios to test its resilience.
 This highlights potential issues and adjusts the strategy as needed.

-Effective simulations require thorough analysis of results.
+Effective simulations require a thorough analysis of results.
 They identify strengths and weaknesses of your trading approach.
 Regular adjustment based on simulations ensures continuous strategy improvement.

 Incorporating Risk Management Techniques